|

 Carburetor fuel level

 Many believe that the specified float level on a Honda carburetor is what it is for the purpose of liquid tightness.
 They therefore proceed to alter that level when experiencing float bowl overflow in hopes of stopping it.
-There are literally dozens of possible causes of fuel overflow, enough to put them into two large and different categories even.
+There are literally dozens of possible causes of fuel leaking from the carburetor, enough to put them into two large and different categories even.
 But fuel (or float) level is way down on the list, for one important reason: high fuel levels result in richness throughout the carburetor’s entire operating range.
 If float level was to blame for your carburetor overflow, long before complaining of that you would have got off the bike in disgust due to its running so badly.
 Think about it.
 Don’t try to solve carburetor overflow by changing the float level.
 Fix the actual problem, which the most likely on old Honda carbs--after bad float valves--is cracked overflow standpipes.

 The clear tube method